opensyria/blockchain/docs/identity/CULTURAL_IDENTITY.md

 ### Executive Summary

-The **Cultural Identity System** is the soul of the Open Syria Blockchain Initiative.
-While most blockchains focus purely on financial transactions, Open Syria recognizes that Syria's greatest wealth lies in its **5,000+ years of cultural heritage**.
+The **Cultural Identity System** is the soul of the OpenSyria Blockchain Initiative.
+While most blockchains focus purely on financial transactions, OpenSyria recognizes that Syria's greatest wealth lies in its **5,000+ years of cultural heritage**.
 This system allows Syrians to tokenize, preserve, and share their cultural identity on an immutable, decentralized ledger.

 **Core Philosophy:**
 - 🏛️ **Preservation**: Protect Syrian heritage from erasure and destruction